QualiSystemsLab/CustomJobReporting-Service/README.md

 ### Solution Flow
 -   Only one TS test in job needs to set job ID onto Reporting service.
 -   During teardown this job id is used to get job data vial REST call to quali api.
-This data is used to populate a custom report.
+This data is used to populate a custom report template.
 -   The report is then mailed to users configured on service. (by default sandbox owner is mailed)
 -   Additionally tests in job can store custom data in sandbox data store which will also be added to report.